jbisanz/qiime2R/README.md

 ### Known issues
 The artifact metadata import may fail on windows PCs due to an issue parsing `.yaml` manifests.

-Please report any issues to [jordan.bisanz@gmail.com](mailto:jordan.bisanz@gmail.com).
+Please report any issues using the issues tab above.
 Community contributions to coding would be appreciated!

 ### Example usage